Virgin Media 200Mb broadband review

 VIRGIN Media's 200Mb service is one of the fastest internet deals on the market.

-Although recently pipped at the post by their new top tier, lightning fast 300Mb plan, Vivid 200 is still the UK's second fastest widely available broadband service in the UK.
-And most definitely the fastest mid tier package offered by any of the ISPs.
+Although recently pipped at the post by their new top tier, lightning fast 300Mb plan, Vivid 200 is still the UK's second fastest widely available broadband service and the fastest mid-tier package offered by any of the ISPs.

-An impressive feat indeed but is that kind of speed always achievable and, most importantly, is it worth the extra cash?
-We hope to answer both of those questions in this review.
+An impressive feat indeed, but is that kind of speed always achievable and, most importantly, is it worth the extra cash?
+We hope to answer both of these questions in this review.

 The price of superfast

-People looking to move all their services should pay particular attention to the offers Virgin run on their pre-made Big Bundles of TV, broadband and phone:
+People looking to take out broadband with Virgin and move all their other services across should pay particular attention to their pre-made big bundle offers for TV, broadband and phone:

-And here's a rundown of some of the main Virgin Media packages available with their mid tier up to 200Mb "Vivid" broadband:
+Here's a rundown of some of the main Virgin Media packages available with their mid-tier up to 200Mb "Vivid" broadband:

-At first glance prices do look high but whilst it is possible to get broadband (with line rental included) for much cheaper elsewhere, this will be a much slower service than the superfast 200Mb Vivid 200 offers.
+At first glance these prices look high, but whilst it is possible to get broadband (with line rental included) for much cheaper elsewhere, this will be a much slower service than the superfast 200Mb that Vivid 200 offers.

-So all in all, although it is possible to get cheaper broadband elsewhere it is unlikely to find a mid tier service, which offers such high speeds at such competitive prices.
+So all in all, although it is possible to get cheaper broadband elsewhere consumers are unlikely to find another service that offers such high speeds at competitive prices.

-But before you rush to sign up you might want to check if you are in an area that can get the 200Mb service.
-Although it was introduced more than a year ago, it's still unavailable to many new and existing customers.
+Before signing up it's worth checking exactly where the 200Mb service is being offered.
+Although it was introduced more than two years ago, it's still unavailable to many new and existing customers.

-Virgin have been quite vocal about their desire to widen their availability to many more households, at the highest speeds possible.
-But even with their ambitious expansion plans, which include both urban and smaller communities it's going to be some time before it's near universal.
+Virgin have been quite vocal about their desire to widen their availability to more households, at the highest speeds possible.
+But even with their ambitious expansion plans, which include both urban and smaller communities it's going to be some time before the service is universal.